 Physical Health Support

-headspace Katherine is able to link young people in with local youth friendly GP's around their general physical check-ups.
+headspace Katherine is able to link young people in with local, youth friendly GP's for general physical check-ups.

 Sexual Health Support

-headspace Katherine has a free and confidential sexual health drop-in clinic for young people aged 12 to 25 years old that runs from 3pm to 6pm every Tuesday.
-The sexual health clinic offers a range on support from sexual health education, advice with healthy relationships and sexuality & gender identity, to general professional medical practices of STTs/BBVs testing, treatments and contraception.
+headspace Katherine has a free and confidential sexual health drop-in clinic for young people aged 12 to 25 years old, open from 3pm to 6pm every Tuesday.
+The sexual health clinic offers a range of support such as; sexual health education, advice with healthy relationships and sexuality & gender identity, general professional medical practices of STTs/BBVs testing, treatments and contraception.

 For more information regarding the sexual health clinic or to book an appointment test or call the sexual health nurse directly on 0467 229 594.

 Digital Work and Study Service